 So how do you get the best calcium source on the planet?

-AlgaeCal Plus is the world’s only calcium supplement that is clinically proven to increase bone density.
+AlgaeCal Plus is the world’s only calcium supplement that is clinically supported to increase bone density.
 It is sourced from rare sea algae called Lithothamnion superpositum (or Algas Calcareas as the locals call it) and contains all 13 vitamins and minerals that your bones need to stay healthy and strong.
-They are calcium, magnesium, boron, copper, manganese, potassium, phosphorous, nickel, vanadium, zinc, silicon, selenium, strontium – and all have been scientifically proven to benefit your bones.
+They are calcium, magnesium, boron, copper, manganese, potassium, phosphorous, nickel, vanadium, zinc, silicon, selenium, strontium – and all have been scientifically shown to benefit your bones.

 Because it’s plant-based, it means that the minerals have been “predigested” by the plant making them more body-friendly.
 So it won’t cause you an upset stomach or constipation like traditional calcium supplements.

 Furthermore, AlgaeCal Plus provides 720 mg of elemental calcium in a daily dose (4 capsules).
 While that may not seem like a lot compared to traditional, rock-based calcium supplements that provide 1200 mg of calcium, it is actually more effective at a lower dose.
 Combine your AlgaeCal Plus with the average Standard American Diet, which contains 400-500 mg of calcium and you will be reaching the recommended 1200 mg of calcium per day for women 50+ years old – with all of it coming from body-friendly, whole-food sources.
-Discover more about AlgaeCal Plus and its clinically proven, bone-building formula here.
+Discover more about AlgaeCal Plus and its clinically supported, bone-building formula here.